Today's Articles

 Dorothy Ferebee (1950)

-She was born in Norfolk, VA, the daughter of Florence Ruffin Boulding and Benjamin Boulding.
-She went to Armstrong Grammar School, then graduated from English High School in Boston, MA, with the highest honors in a class of 329.
+She was born in Norfolk, VA, and was the daughter of Florence Ruffin Boulding and Benjamin Boulding.
+She went to Armstrong Grammar School, then graduated from English High School in Boston, MA, with the highest honors in class 329.
 She then graduated from Simmons College in Boston.
 Young Boulding graduated from Tufts University School of Medicine in 1924.
 She married Claude Thurston Ferebee, a physician (dentist) and medical educator at Howard University, in 1928.
 They had twins: Claude Jr. and Dorothy.
 After 30 years of marriage, the couple divorced.

 Ferebee joined the faculty of Howard University.
 From 1934 until 1941, she was the Medical Director of the Mississippi Health Project, a rural health initiative sponsored by the Alpha Kappa Alpha sorority.
 Moving to Washington D.C., she served as a professor at the Howard University Medical School and as Director of Howard University's Health Services while maintaining her private medical practice.